Moesif/apidocs/source/includes/_api-libs.md

 <aside class="notice">
-You can find your Application Id by logging into Moesif and selecting API keys from top right menu.
+You can find your Application Id by logging into Moesif and selecting API keys from bottom left menu.
 </aside>